-The intention to prepare a restriction proposal is made public in the registry of intentions before the proposal file itself is prepared so as to give advance warning.
+The intention to prepare a restriction proposal is made public in the registry of intentions before the proposal file itself is prepared so as to give an advance warning.

 The dossier proposing the restriction contains background information such as the identity of the substance and justifications for the proposed restrictions.
 It includes the identified risks, any information on alternatives to the substance and the costs, as well as the environmental and human health benefits, resulting from the restriction.

 At the same time, the Committee for Socio-economic Analysis (SEAC) prepares an opinion about the socio-economic impacts of the suggested restrictions, taking into account the comments and socio-economic analyses submitted by interested parties.
 All comments on the SEAC draft opinion should be submitted within 60 days of its publication.
-SEAC will then adopt its final opinion, taking the comments into account, within 12 months of the start of the first public consultation on the restriction proposal.
+SEAC will then adopt its final opinion, taking the comments into account, within 12 months of the start of the first consultation on the restriction proposal.

 Besides the two groups above the Forum of enforcement authorities from the Member States may provide advice to the committees on the enforceability of the proposed restriction.

-Once the substance restriction has been adopted, industry must comply.
+Once the restriction has been adopted, industry must comply.
 That means all including manufacturers, importers, distributors, downstream users and retailers.